Social issues around the world

 Welcome to Parindah

-My name is Saira and I started this page inspired by my own life.
+My name is Saira and I started this page inspired by my own background.
 My life is multi-cultural: My parents are Pakistani, I was born and raised in Germany, and I am currently living in the Netherlands.

-The contact with many cultures has always dominated my life.
-Through Parindah, I aim to gain insights into new places and the people filling them, and combine my journey with social topics that I am interested in.
+The contact with different cultures has always dominated my life.
+Through Parindah, I aim to share stories of people from similarly different backgrounds, and share my perspective on social topics that I am interested in.
 So what’s on the menu?
-Until now, gender equality in Morocco and in Northern Europe, and my trip to Japan.
+So far, I have written about gender equality in Morocco, the LGBTQIA+ community in Northern Europe, and my trip to Japan.

-Gender equality from a Moroccan point of view and in Scandinavia – what are similarities, what are differences?
+Gender equality from a Moroccan point of view vs Scandinavia – what are similarities, what are differences?
+Onwards migration in Somali communities – what drives people to move?
 Gain insights through personal interviews and interesting reviews.